 Western culture tends to split everything into binary opposing pairs.
 Such dialectical thinking permeates our thought process.
 So we have good versus evil, liberals versus conservatives, left versus right, East versus West, rural versus urban, black versus white, etc. Such thinking even permeates how we consume and produce food.
 So we also have vegans versus carnivores, organic versus conventional, degenerative versus regenerative, and meats versus plants.

 Even more specifically, this dialectical thinking extends to grain or conventionally finished beef [CFB] versus grass finished beef [GFB].
 Many memes have been made and arguments have been had over whether GFB or CFB is better or worse for one’s health and or the environment.
 As will be quickly demonstrated, this specific debate isn’t a binary argument.
 Why?
 As Dr. Fred Provenza likes to say, “grass fed isn’t grass fed isn’t grass fed.”
 Especially in regards to the nutritional content of GFB, there’s a lot of variability with grass finished beef due to a long list of variables including, but not limited to, diversity and quality of forage, soil health, location, management, and genetics.
 So GFB isn’t any one thing.
-CFB, on the other hand, strives for greater consistency by reducing and controlling many of these different factors.
+CFB, on the other hand, strives for greater consistency by reducing and controlling many of these different factors (though it too has a lot of variability since feed rations in feedlots aren’t all the same).
 Many of these different factors will be outlined here below, and then discussed in greater detail in a Part Two of this blog entry.
 Part Two of this entry will focus more on the production and business model differences between GFB and CFB in the United States.

 A recent study from Michigan State University (Bronkema et al, 2019) conducted a nationwide confidential survey of commercial GFB producers regarding their production methods specifically in regards to what types of forages these producers used to finish their beef.
 As part of this survey, participating producers submitted at least seven samples of their beef.
 All samples came from the anterior portion of the strip loin.
 In total 12 producers from 10 states participated in this study though only 9 provided their grass finishing feed information.
 Sampling and testing had very specific protocols.
 Of particular note, “a representative core of loin sample was taken, avoiding pockets of intramuscular fat.”
 This added bold face is a quite critical to understanding the results, and why the results from this study differed from prior results from other studies.
 For example in the MSU study, with the results for total fatty acids [FA], there was a wide range of results from the 12 producers that varied from 84.4 to 3,610 mg per each 100g beef sample.
 The mean total FA content for all of these producers was 723.4 mg per 100g of beef.
 As noted in the MSU paper, their mean was considerably less than two other relatively recent studies for GFB (De la Fuente et al 2009 and Chail et al 2016) that respectively reported means of 1,142 mg/100g and 2,982 mg/100g of beef.
 One possible reason given for this disparity was the sampling strategy that purposely avoided large fat deposits in the lean tissue resulting in leaner tissue samples than other studies.
 So, comparing the results from different studies is more than a bit problematic when different sampling protocols and testing methods are used.